talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 Using an HMAC in an SR domain can mitigate some of the SR Modification Attacks ({{modification}}).
 For example, the segment list is protected by the HMAC.

-The following aspects of the HAMC should be considered:
+The following aspects of the HMAC should be considered:

 - The HMAC TLV is OPTIONAL.
 - While it is presumed that unique keys will be employed by each participating node, in scenarios where the network resorts to manual configuration of pre-shared keys, the same key might be reused by multiple systems as an (incorrect) shortcut to keeping the problem of pre-shared key configuration manageable.